meagan-wood/DATA-STRUCTURES-AND-ALGORITHMS-II-PROJECT-/README.md

 - The package ID is unique; there are no collisions.
 - No further assumptions exist or are allowed.

-REQUIREMENTS:
+### REQUIREMENTS:
-<br>Your submission must be your original work.
+Your submission must be your original work.
 No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
 An originality report is provided when you submit your task that can be used as a guide.
 You must use the rubric to direct the creation of your submission because it provides detailed criteria that will be used to evaluate your work.
 Each requirement below may be evaluated by more than one rubric aspect.
 The rubric aspect titles may contain hyperlinks to relevant portions of the course.

 ## Section 1: Programming/Coding
-<br>A. Identify the algorithm that will be used to create a program to deliver the packages and meet all requirements specified in the scenario.
+A. Identify the algorithm that will be used to create a program to deliver the packages and meet all requirements specified in the scenario.

 <br>B. Write a core algorithm overview, using the sample given, in which you do the following:
 - Comment using pseudocode to show the logic of the algorithm applied to this software solution.